Your ward councillors are:

 - contacting your ward councillors

-- contacting your Community Involvement Officer by phone or email and requesting to join the email list for regular updates on news and events
+- contacting your Community Involvement Officer asking to be added to their email list for news updates

-Residents' associations in the Dringhouses and Woodthorpe ward are:
+Residents' Associations in the Dringhouses and Woodthorpe Ward:

-Dringhouses and Woodthorpe ward has a planning panel made up of local residents who come together to discuss and respond to local planning applicatins.
-Contact your Community Involvement Officer for information about how to join.
+Dringhouses and Woodthorpe Ward has a planning panel made up of local residents who come together to discuss and respond to local planning applications.
+For more information see the Planning Panel FAQs, or contact your Community Involvement Officer.